yingyali/yingyali.github.io/_pages/about.md

 ---

 **About Me** <br />
 I am currently a postdoc research fellow in the [Computational Health Informatics Program (CHIP)](https://www.chip.org/) at Harvard Medical School and Boston Children's Hospital with [Dr. Guergana Savova](https://research.childrenshospital.org/guergana_k_savova/).
 Prior to my current position, I obtained my Ph.D. in Information Science and Technology from the School of Information Studies at Syracuse University in 2022, advised by [Dr. Bei Yu](https://ischool.syr.edu/bei-yu/).
 My research broadly fits in natural language processing and its application to clinical narratives and scientific research output.
-My work has been published in health informatics venues such as JAMIA and NLP conferences such as ACL, EMNLP, NAACL, and COLING.
+My work has been published in health informatics journals such as JAMIA, JACI and NLP conferences such as ACL, EMNLP, NAACL, and COLING.

 **News**<br />